project-march/ProjectMarch/doc/march_packages/march_safety.rst

 Non-Fatal
 ^^^^^^^^^
-This event is a deviation from the normal behavior.
-Which has consequences the system should deal with.
+This event is a deviation from the normal behavior, which has consequences the system should deal with.
-An stop message is send indistinguishable from a stop message from an input device.
+A stop message is send indistinguishable from a stop message from an input device.

 Fatal
 ^^^^^
-This event is a unrecoverable deviation from the normal behavior.
+This event is an unrecoverable deviation from the normal behavior.
 There is no (safe) way to make the system behave properly again.
 Therefore, the system should terminate.

 ROS API
 -------